custom-components/pyscript/README.md

 `state.get(name)` returns the value of the state variable, or `None` if it doesn't exist

+`state.get_attr(name)` returns a `dict` of attribute values for the state variable, or `None` if it doesn't exist

 `state.names(domain=None)` returns a list of all state variable names (ie, `entity_id`s) of a domain.
 If `domain` is not specified, it returns all HASS state variable (`entity_id`) names.

-`state.set(name, value, attr=None)` sets the state variable to the given value, with the optional attributes.
+`state.set(name, value, new_attributes=None, **kwargs)` sets the state variable to the given value, with the optional attributes.
+The optional 3rd argument, `new_attributes`, should be a `dict` and it will overwrite all the existing attributes if specified.
+If instead attributes are specified using keyword arguments, then other attributes will not be affected.
+If no optional arguments are provided, just the state variable value is set and the attributes are not changed.
+To clear the attributes, set `new_attributes={}`.

 Note that in HASS, all state variable values are coerced into strings.
 For example, if a state variable has a numeric value, you might want to convert it to a numeric type (eg, using `int()` or `float()`).
+Attributes keep their native type.

 #### Service Calls